leonlogli/img-vs-container-nodejs-app/README.md

 - Docker

-## Running the "Hello World" Container
+## Running the "img-vs-container-nodejs-app" Container

 Navigate to the root directory of the cloned repository: